 My involvement in CIU & You has given me the chance to meet with other people who are living with this condition.
 I partnered with the Asthma and Allergy Foundation of America, Novartis and Genentech and I hope that by sharing my story and their stories that those of you who are living with CIU will know that you’re not alone out there.

 I hope it inspires you to not give up, to jumpstart the conversation with your doctor, to be proactive, and get the support that you need to manage your CIU.
 I mean, I know from my life’s work that planning and scripting will only take you so far.
 The fact is that life is full of improv moments and working through my CIU was one of those.
 Fortunately, that wasn’t the case for my allergist.
 He was very knowledgeable.

 He was able to help me get through my diagnosis and the management of my condition.
-Having an informed allergist or a dermatologist who is familiar with CIU is a really important part of your management.
-So, while you're on the CIU & You website, download the Hives Conversation Starter and Symptoms Tracker.
+Having an informed allergist who is familiar with CIU is a really important part of your management.
+So, while you’re on the CIU & You website, download the Hives Conversation Starter and Symptoms Tracker.
 Fill it out.
 Use it to record your experience.
 And bring them with you the next time you go to see your doctor so you know exactly what you wanna talk to him about.
-Don't let that next doctor visit be an improv moment.
+Don’t let that next doctor visit be an improv moment.

 Vicki Lawrence is no stranger to being quick on her feet and delivering improv lines on stage.
 But when she was diagnosed with this form of chronic hives without a known cause, she was caught off-guard.